musk/SbtEclipsify/README.md

 You can find ready made jars in the dist folder on git.
 Download it and use sbt local dependency feature in order to install it in your project.

 ## Requirements
-If you have scala sources in your project you need to have the Scala Eclipse plugin installed or else you will not be able to work with the generated project.
+If you have scala sources in your project you need to have the [Scala Eclipse plugin](http://www.scala-tools.org/...) installed or else you will not be able to work with the generated project.
+The plugin only adds the scala plugin nature to the project.
+The scala version used by eclipse cannot be set from this plugin but depends on the eclipse plugin's version.
+There is currently no way known to the author to use two different scala versions at the same time.

 ### Building
 SbtEclipsify uses oh wonder sbt as the build tool.